ItsIsaiah0/bvb.github.io/README.md

 # bvb.github.io
 Change your phone background to a new Bible verse every day!
-(Used with iOS shortcuts)
+(Used with iOS shortcuts; Currently only supports iPhone 13 Pro)